Discovering the city Ghardaia in southern Algeria

 THE KSAR OF GUERRARA

-It is worth noting also that the oasis of Guerrara has a large number of facilities that require preservation as they reflect the history of this region.
+It is also worth noting that the oasis of Guerrara has a large number of facilities that require preservation, as they reflect the history of this region.

-It was classed national heritage in 1998.
+It was classified as national heritage in 1998.

 THE KSAR OF METLILI

-Each spring locals celebrate in, “MEHRI festival“.
-During the festivities, visitors flock from across the country and all over the world to attend, and some race their MEHRI.
+Each spring the locals celebrate the “MEHRI” festival.
+During the festivities, visitors flock from across the country and all over the world to attend.
+Some race their MEHRI (dromedary camels).

 THE KSAR OF EL MANEA

-It was classed national heritage in 1995.
+It was classified as national heritage in 1995.

 BUILDING MATERIALS